dgmdev-sql/SAMP-Simple-Tracker/README.md

 ## Installation

 1. Place `simple_tracker.lua` in your SA-MP `moonloader` folder.
-2. Ensure `samp.events` is installed.
+2. Ensure `libraries` are installed.
-3. Run `/trackhelp` in-game for command list.

 ## Commands